Parallellines0451/GTAIV.EFLC.FusionShaders/README.md

 [![2023-06-19-34.png](https://i.postimg.cc/P5SY1XwM/2023-06-19-34.png)](https://postimg.cc/jDJDbrvW)

 # Notes
 Most shaders are commented; feel free to include any of them in your projects or to improve upon them, which there will definitely be room for.
-Use the C++ version of [RAGE Shader Editor](https://gtaforums.com/topic/984675-rage-shader-editor/) to reassemble the shaders.<br>
+Use the C++ version of [RAGE Shader Editor](https://gtaforums.com/topic/984675-rage-shader-editor/) to reassemble them.

 Special thanks to my friends Vaani, AssaultKifle47, RaphaelK12, robi29 and \_CP_ for their support and contributions, and to Shvab for making RAGE Shader Editor.